wilfred11/chunking/readme.md

     return l
 ```

-Whenever a question needs the appropriate chunks, the question can be vectorized using the get_vector method, after it will be used in a query like below.
+Whenever a question needs the appropriate chunk, the question can be vectorized using the get_vector method, after it will be used in a query like below.
+This code return some number of chunks (content, summary, question, number, source pdf).

 ```
 def search(self, query: str, top_k: int = 5) -> list[dict]: